ordinarylabs/bicycle/README.md

 The high level goals of this project are to create a database which is, simple and fast.
 In order to achieve these goals it will be built in Rust, atop RocksDB and exist as a gRPC server.

-For more information and a better writeup, look here: https://problemchild.engineering/2023-08-19-the-database/
+For more information and a better writeup, look here: https://problemchild.engineering/2023-08-19-the-database

+For some really imprecise (just run on my local with [ghz](https://ghz.sh)), initial benchmarks you can also look here: https://hachyderm.io/@seanwatters/110948629015247923

 ## Usage